Psychologist Parenting Support

 Psychologists often need to remind their clients that parenting is one of the toughest and most challenging roles anyone can undertake.
 Every day is filled with moments of love, joy, pride and sometimes overwhelm and frustration.
 It is little wonder that with these intense emotions bouncing back and forth, parents fall into bed exhausted most nights, knowing they face more of the same the next day.

-Sometimes it becomes overwhelming, especially for a sole parent who has no respite from the constant responsibility.
-Left to cope alone and not knowing where to go for assistance, sometimes the unthinkable happens and a little one suffers severe injury or worse.
+Sometimes, it becomes overwhelming, especially for a sole parent who has no respite from the constant responsibility.
+Left to cope alone and not knowing where to go for assistance, sometimes the unthinkable happens, and a little one suffers severe injury or worse.
 Striking out with anger and adult force against a small body can only have one outcome, and the real tragedy is that it is preventable.

 Negative Feelings about Parenting are Normal

-A psychologist can help you gain a better understanding of their stress triggers, how to diffuse situations before they get out of control and the importance of finding time for their own needs.
+A psychologist can help you gain a better understanding of your stress triggers, how to diffuse situations before they get out of control and the importance of finding time for your own needs.

 Evidence-based methods such as CBT Therapy and Mindfulness-based Therapies, among others, can help parents achieve a calm and more empathetic parenting style, which all family members can benefit from.